fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 Under "Installation Policy", select "Force install".
 Under "Update URL", select "Installation URL (see above)".

+> Potential issues and trubleshooting:
+> 1 The extension does not install on out ChromeBooks.
+> 2 Chrome Web Browsers on other OSs (Mac/Linux/Windows) get this extension (where it's not needed).

+Google Admin is arranged in a hirarchy of Organizational Units (OUs).
+Chrome extensions can only be installed at USERs level (not DEVICES).
+So if you install the extension to an OU that only has devices, it will not be installed.
+It is necessary that your Google Admin Hirarchy will be built

 > For the fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above

 ## Grant full disk access to osquery on macOS